Like this short story? Here’s a link to my book of short stories

-“Your manners.
-Duffel bag,” she said.
+“Manners.
+Haircut.
+Bag,” she said.
 “Eatery’s open till midnight.
-Plenty of time
+Plenty of time to grab dinner.”

-“Mrs. Gustafson,” she said, looking disgusted, giving me a limp hand shake.
+“Mrs. Gustafson,” she said, with a limp hand shake.
 “Good to know you’re not using a stolen card.”

-That’s when I knew that she was just plain nasty.
+That’s when I knew she was just plain nasty.

-After putting my bag in the room, I headed over to the Eatery where I had a terrific dinner.
-Little did I know that it was widely known for the quality of its food.
+I put my bag in the room and left for the Eatery where I had an excellent dinner.
+Little did I know that it was one of the best restaurants in town.

-The next day I was up, showered, dressed, and out by 06:30, thinking from now on it’d be 6:30 a.m. seeing as I was a civilian again.
-I needed to buy a laptop, software, get a checking account, and a medical scale like the one I used at Bragg and have it delivered to Andy’s Bar.
-As my lieutenant used to say, “No time like the present.”
+The next morning I was out at 7:00 AM.
+I needed to buy a laptop, business software, and a medical scale like the one I used at Bragg delivered to Andy’s Bar.
+As my Captain always said, “No time like the present.”

 Walking out, I stopped to speak with the guy at the front desk, “Morning, my man, would you be kind enough to tell me what time the coffee shop opens in the train station?”

 “Six a.m.
 Through the main door, under the arch, turn right.
 Delicious bear claws,” he said, patting his belly.

-“Few times,” he said with a smile as he turned to help another lodger.
+“Few times,” he said, smiling as he turned to help another lodger.

 “Good morning, Jen.
 We meet again.”

-“Red, hi.
-I’m so happy to see you,” she said.
-Giving me a dazzling smile.
+“Red, hi, I’m so happy to see you,” she said, giving me a dazzling smile.
+“What’ll it be?”

-“Looks like I’ll be staying in Hartford.
-Opening a business, so today I’m going shopping.
+“Looks like I’m staying in Hartford.
+Opening a business, so today I’m off shopping.
 Oh, I’ll take a newspaper, too, please.”

 “On the house,” she said, handing my order over the counter.
-“Thank you for stopping by.
-Just pick up a paper and come see me again.”
+“Thanks for stopping by.
+Just pick up a paper.”

-“It’s fine, soldier,” she said.
-Holding the order just a second longer than necessary and making serious eye contact.
+“Thank you, Red, come see us again,” she said, holding my order just a second longer than necessary and making serious eye contact.
 “Maria and I are glad you’re staying.”

-I read the paper over coffee and definitely intended on seeing her again.
-Leaving the paper for the next guy, I went looking for a cab.
-I got to the stationery store just as they were opening and I bought everything on my list except for the medical scale.
-Then I called a taxied back to Andy’s Bar and dropped everything off at my office.
+I read the paper, sipped my coffee, and definitely intended seeing Jen again.
+Leaving the paper for the next guy, I got a cab and arrived at the stationery store just as they opened.
+They had everything I needed, except for the medical scale, of course.
+I taxied back to Andy’s and dropped everything off at my office.

 “Red, how’s it going?”

 “Never better.
-Didn’t rain.
 Been shopping.
 Oh, hey, I need to have a medical scale delivered.
-Once I buy one, I mean, but don’t know the address.”
+Once I buy one, I mean, what’s my address?”

-but the scale.
+“Everything but a medical scale.
 Any idea where I can find one?”